-Mouthguards may be used as splints to treat temporomandibular joint disorder and bruxism (teeth grinding).
+Mouthguards may be used as splints to treat temporomandibular joint (TMJ) disorder and bruxism (teeth grinding).

 Types of Mouthguards

-Manufactured in a pre-formed shape in various sizes but with nearly no adjustment to fit the user’s mouth.
+These devices are manufactured in a pre-formed shape in various sizes to fit the user’s mouth.
+They offer nearly no adjustments.
 The only adjustment possible is minor trimming with a knife or scissors.